Let’s face it. Delivering bad news to the team can be one of the most difficult moments for a project manager.

 - Shutting down the project,

 This is one of the situations where the communication skills of a project manager are tested.

-The team members couldn’t have been happier working with this delightfully friendly customer, feeling a sense of building the next big thing.
+The team members couldn’t have been happier working with this delightfully supportive customer, feeling a sense of building the next big thing.

-Then one day the bomb was dropped.
+Then one day, the bomb was dropped.

 I had to be the one to deliver bad news to the team.

 I didn’t know much better, so I decided to give a hint to the team without ‘announcing’ the news.

 First with the key members, and to percolate it down.

 After a couple of days, I decided to call up the team for an open meeting and tell them that the direction of the product had changed, and we were looking to turn the back-end code into re-usable software components.

 This was true indeed.
 The customer had decided to convert code into reusable components that he could sell to another player in the industry that he wanted to team up with in the future.